nasir194/Manual_Testing/README.md

 * If the customer makes a transaction of more than 10,000 TK, they will receive a maximum of 20% cashback, capped at 3000 TK.
 * No cashback will be applied for utility bills.

-Feature 2
+**Feature 2**

 If a customer has a balance of less than 100 TK, they can apply for a loan of up to 20,000 TK.

 * If the customer repays the loan within 30 days from the loan initiation day, no interest will be charged.
 * If the customer fails to repay within this period, a daily interest of 1.8% (compound) will be applied on the remaining amount.
-* If a customer has already paid 50% of the remaining payment, they are eligible to apply for another loan. """
+* If a customer has already paid 50% of the remaining payment, they are eligible to apply for another loan.

 ### 1. Write the acceptance criteria for both features based on a rule-based standard
 ### 2. Write test cases (Positive & Negative) for Feature 1 and Feature 2 in standard test case format.